Is COSRX worth it editorial flat lay — snail mucin and toner on white cotton

 COSRX AHA/BHA Clarifying Treatment Toner — $18

 A low-pH prep toner with glycolic acid and betaine salicylate (a gentler BHA relative).
-The low pH helps skin absorb subsequent actives more effectively, which is the core reason to use this before serums and treatments.
-The mild exfoliation is enough for daily use without the irritation risk of a full exfoliant.
-For oily and acne-prone skin, this is a genuine value at $18 -- it does the job of three separate products (pH prep, gentle chemical exfoliant, pore-clarifying toner) in one step.
+The low pH makes it a light active-toner step before serums and treatments, but it still deserves the same caution as any acid product.
+The exfoliation is mild compared with a dedicated peel, so start a few times per week and increase only if your skin stays calm.
+For oily and acne-prone skin, this is a genuine value at $18 -- it combines pH prep, gentle exfoliation, and pore-focused toner logic in one step.

 Best for: Oily, combination, and acne-prone skin.
-Those who want gentle, daily exfoliation without committing to a dedicated exfoliant.
+Those who want gentle exfoliation without committing to a stronger dedicated exfoliant.

 Verdict: Worth it.
 A smart daily toner that earns its spot in the lineup.